 Piña Colada Dipping Sauce for Coconut Shrimp

-When I first created this healthier version of Red Lobster’s Coconut Shrimp, there was one thing they were missing…
+When I first created this healthier version of Red Lobster’s Coconut Shrimp recipe, there was one thing they were missing…

 A creamy and delicious pineapple and coconut sauce to dip them into!

-If you have ever frequented Red Lobster on the reg, you know their fried coconut shrimp platter is not complete without the piña colada sauce that accompanies it.
+If you have ever frequented Red Lobster on the regular, you know their fried coconut shrimp platter is not complete without the piña colada sauce that accompanies it.
+(Yes, it does taste a little like a Creamy Piña Colada!)

-After making quite a few batches of this dipping sauce, I realized it is also a great addition to a TON of other dishes, too.
+Not only is it delicious with seafood, it’s also a great addition to a TON of other dishes, too.

 Ingredients